 Once you have completed the first course Why Research Matters, you can fit the courses on Ethics, Experience and Numbers in any order around your busy schedule.
 We suggest you complete Why Planning your Research Matters last in order to help you prepare to submit your assessment which will be available at various times throughout the year.

 Join this program now and plan when to study the courses and submit your final assessment.

 This Program co-developed by Griffith and Deakin universities is an AQF8 (Masters level) standard and provides Credit for Prior Learning (CPL) into a wider range of degrees at both universities, see here.

-Please note: In order to take the final assessment, you must upgrade on each individual course or buy Unlimited and attain a Certificate of Achievement for all of the courses in the program.
+To be eligible for the final assessment, you must upgrade on each individual course or buy Unlimited and attain a Certificate of Achievement for all of the courses in the program.
 The final assessment must be purchased separately.

 Yes.
 There are no additional fees.
 The price you see here includes everything - such as test fees, tuition and any additional accreditation provided by the course.

 Delivered by expert academics

 Deakin University is Australia’s eighth largest university with more than 53,000 students from more than 100 countries studying online and on-campus.
 With world-class teaching and research, Deakin produces sought-after graduates poised to make a real difference in the world.

 Griffith University was created to be a different kind of university—challenging conventions, responding to trends and pioneering solutions.
 Ranking in the top 3% of universities worldwide, Griffith hosts 50,000 students from 130 countries across our five campuses in South East Queensland and online.